 PART I. NONPROFIT ORGANIZATION SUBAPPLICANT INFORMATION

 Identify the following:

 LEGAL NAME OF THE ORGANIZATION

 Please list the physical STREET

 address of the facility.

 One investment CITY STATE ZIP CODE COUNTY

 justification per facility.

-Please enter the year th e facility listed above was constructed:

 Is the building owned, or are you leasing/renting?
 If leasing or renting, do you have the owner's permission to make

-the proposed security enhancements?
+× the proposed security enhancements?
 Yes No

+At the time of application, is the organization actively occupying and functioning out of the location listed above?
+Yes No

-Investment Justification Section I: Applicant Information
+Investment Justification Part I: Subapplicant Information

-- Legal Name of the Organization: If you registered as a corporation in California under a different name you will need to notify the federal government, Sam.gov to update the organization's profile. - Physical Address of the Facility to include the City and/or County Name: This is your project address; the address you are currently residing in at the time of the application. - Year the Original Facility was Constructed: You should enter the year the project facility was constructed. - Organization Type: Short description of organization's ideology, beliefs and mission. - Organization Affiliation: Short description of organization's religious affiliation.
+- Legal Name of the Organization: If you registered as a corporation in California under a different name you will need to notify the federal government, Sam.gov to update the organization's profile. - Physical Address of the Facility: This is your project address; the address you are currently residing in at the time of the application. - Organization Type: Short description of organization's ideology, beliefs and mission. - Organization Affiliation: Short description of organization's religious affiliation.

-Investment Justification Section I: Applicant Information
+Investment Justification Part I: Applicant Information

-- 501(c)(3) Tax-exempt organization: Yes or No - UEI Number: visit Sam.gov for information on how to obtain or update your organization's profile. - FY 2022 Urban Area: Select from dropdown (Example: Los Angeles/Long Beach). - IF you are NOT within a UASI-designated urban area.
-Select (Not within a UASI-designated urban area) in the Drop Down. - FY 2022 NSGP Federal Funding Request: Up to \$150,000 per Applicant within the UASI Area. - Any Current Contract with DHS: Yes or No if yes, please describe (This does not include previously awarded NSGP Grant funds).
+- 501(c)(3) Tax-exempt organization: Yes or No - UEI Number: visit Sam.gov for information on how to obtain or update your organization's profile. - FY 2023 Urban Area: Select from dropdown (Example: Los Angeles/Long Beach). - IF you are NOT within a UASI-designated urban area, mark 'No' and leave blank "If Yes, select the designated urban area from the list:" - Total federal funding requested under the NSGP: Up to \$150,000 per location within the UASI Area, or outside a UASI Area.
+This will populate based on later entries.

-Investment Justification Section II: Background Information
+Investment Justification Part II: Background Information